DecimalTurn/VBA-GitHub-Checks/templates/Check E.md

 ### Step 2: Restore CRLF line endings in the Git Index.

-There are 2 methods you could use to do that:
+Here are 2 methods you could use to do that:

 #### Method A: